Philosophical methodology: Definition

 The term "philosophical methodology" refers either to the methods used to philosophize or to the branch of metaphilosophy studying these methods.
 A method is a way of doing things, such as a set of actions or decisions, in order to achieve a certain goal, when used under the right conditions.
 In the context of inquiry, a method is a way of conducting one's research and theorizing, like inductive or axiomatic methods in logic or experimental methods in the sciences.
 Philosophical methodology studies the methods of philosophy.
 It is not primarily concerned with whether a philosophical position, such as metaphysical dualism or utilitarianism, is true or false.
 Instead, it asks how one can determine which position should be adopted.

 In the widest sense, any principle for choosing between competing theories may be considered as part of the methodology of philosophy.
-In this sense, philosophical methodology is "the general study of criteria for theory-selection".
+In this sense, the philosophical methodology is "the general study of criteria for theory selection".
 For example, Occam’s Razor is a methodological principle of theory selection favoring simple over complex theories.
 A closely related aspect of philosophical methodology concerns the question of which conventions one needs to adopt necessarily to succeed at theory making.
 But in a more narrow sense, only guidelines that help philosophers learn about facts studied by philosophy qualify as philosophical methods.
 This is the more common sense, which applies to most of the methods listed in this article.
 In this sense, philosophical methodology is closely related to epistemology in that it consists in epistemological methods that enable philosophers to arrive at knowledge.
 Because of this, the problem of the methods of philosophy is central to how philosophical claims are to be justified.

 An important difference in philosophical methodology concerns the distinction between descriptive and normative questions.
 Descriptive questions ask what methods philosophers actually use or used in the past, while normative questions ask what methods they should use.
 The normative aspect of philosophical methodology expresses the idea that there is a difference between good and bad philosophy.
 In this sense, philosophical methods either articulate the standards of evaluation themselves or the practices that ensure that these standards are met.
 Philosophical methods can be understood as tools that help the theorist do good philosophy and arrive at knowledge.
 The normative question of philosophical methodology is quite controversial since different schools of philosophy often have very different views on what constitutes good philosophy and how to achieve it.